yyeternal/SA-Web-App/documents/ProjectGroupReport_1.md

 ----
 ## 1. Schedule

- We meet every Wednesday at 2:15-5 and if we have no accomplished what we had wanted, we have a backup meeting planned for Thursday from 2:15-5.
+ We meet every Wednesday at 2:15-5 and if we have not accomplished what we had wanted, we have a backup meeting planned for Thursday from 2:15-5.
 ----
 ## 2. Iteration 1 - Summary